Hashim-Sobhi/ShoeShow-E-commerce-Web-Application/full_documentation.md

 The backend utilizes **Spring Data JPA** for the data persistence layer, providing an abstraction over JPA (Java Persistence API) implementations like Hibernate.
 This simplifies database interactions and reduces boilerplate code for CRUD operations and custom queries.
 The main programming language used is **Java 22**, .

-**Lombok** is used to minimize boilerplate code in Java classes, such as getters, setters, constructors, and logging annotations (`@Data`, `@AllArgsConstructor`, `@Slf4j`) [2].
+**Lombok** is used to minimize boilerplate code in Java classes, such as getters, setters, constructors, and logging annotations (`@Data`, `@AllArgsConstructor`, `@Slf4j`).

-**Jakarta EE** is also mentioned, indicating the use of modular enhanced Java APIs [2].
+**Jakarta EE** is also mentioned, indicating the use of modular enhanced Java APIs

+---
 ## 2.3 Database

 The ShoeShow platform utilizes a relational database for persistent data storage.
-The provided documentation indicates support for **MySQL** [2, 3], a widely-used open-source relational database management system known for its performance, reliability, and ease of use.
-The schema includes normalized tables for users, products, and orders, and order items [2].
+The provided documentation indicates support for **MySQL** , a widely-used open-source relational database management system known for its performance, reliability, and ease of use.
+The schema includes normalized tables for users, products, and orders, and order items .

-**Flyway** is employed for database schema version control, managing database migrations through SQL scripts located in `/src/main/resources/db/migration/` [2].
+**Flyway** is employed for database schema version control, managing database migrations through SQL scripts located in `/src/main/resources/db/migration/` .
 This ensures that database schema changes are tracked, applied consistently, and are reversible.

+---

 ## 2.4 Security

-Security in the ShoeShow platform is handled using **Spring Security** in the backend, with a focus on **JWT (JSON Web Tokens)** for authentication and authorization [2, 3].
+Security in the ShoeShow platform is handled using **Spring Security** in the backend, with a focus on **JWT (JSON Web Tokens)** for authentication and authorization .
 JWTs are used for secure, stateless communication between the frontend and backend.
 Key aspects of the security implementation include:

-*   **Bearer Authentication Scheme:** JWT tokens are sent in the `Authorization: Bearer <jwt>` header [3].
+*   **Bearer Authentication Scheme:** JWT tokens are sent in the `Authorization: Bearer <jwt>` header .
-*   **Role-Based Access Control (RBAC):** Endpoints and functionalities are protected based on user roles (e.g., USER, ADMIN) using annotations like `@PreAuthorize` [2, 3].
+*   **Role-Based Access Control (RBAC):** Endpoints and functionalities are protected based on user roles (e.g., USER, ADMIN) using annotations like `@PreAuthorize.
-*   **Password Hashing:** User credentials are securely stored using hashing algorithms (likely BCrypt, a common practice with Spring Security) [3].
+*   **Password Hashing:** User credentials are securely stored using hashing algorithms (likely BCrypt, a common practice with Spring Security).
-*   **CORS Configuration:** Cross-Origin Resource Sharing is configured to allow secure communication between the frontend and backend running on different origins [2].
+*   **CORS Configuration:** Cross-Origin Resource Sharing is configured to allow secure communication between the frontend and backend running on different origins.

+---

 ## 2.5 Other Tools

 Several other tools are used in the development and management of the ShoeShow project:

-*   **IDEs:** **IntelliJ IDEA** is preferred for backend development, while **Visual Studio Code** is used for frontend development [2].
+*   **IDEs:** **IntelliJ IDEA** is preferred for backend development, while **Visual Studio Code** is used for frontend development .
-*   **Version Control:** **Git** is used for source code management, and **GitHub** hosts the repositories, facilitating collaboration through features like pull requests and issues [2].
+*   **Version Control:** **Git** is used for source code management, and **GitHub** hosts the repositories, facilitating collaboration through features like pull requests and issues .
 The project structure across multiple repositories within a parent repository suggests the potential use of Git submodules, which should be mentioned for clarity on managing the overall project codebase.
-*   **API Testing:** **Postman** is used for testing and documenting RESTful APIs during backend development and integration testing [2].
+*   **API Testing:** **Postman** is used for testing and documenting RESTful APIs during backend development and integration testing
-*   **API Documentation:** **Springdoc/OpenAPI (Swagger)** is integrated into the backend to generate interactive API documentation and a UI (accessible typically at `/swagger-ui.html`) for exploring and testing endpoints [2, 3].
+*   **API Documentation:** **Springdoc/OpenAPI (Swagger)** is integrated into the backend to generate interactive API documentation and a UI (accessible typically at `/swagger-ui.html`) for exploring and testing endpoints.
-*   **Logging:** **SLF4J/Logback** is used for logging, with configuration for log patterns and levels managed in `application.properties` [2].
-Logs are typically written to a file (e.g., `logs/app.log`) [3].
+*   **Logging:** **SLF4J/Logback** is used for logging, with configuration for log patterns and levels managed in `application.properties` .
+Logs are typically written to a file (e.g., `logs/app.log`) .
-*   **Build and Dependency Management:** **Maven** is used for the backend project to manage dependencies, build the project, and handle plugins [2].
-For the Angular frontends, **npm** is used for dependency management and running scripts (e.g., `npm install`, `ng serve`, `ng build`) [1].
+*   **Build and Dependency Management:** **Maven** is used for the backend project to manage dependencies, build the project, and handle plugins .
+For the Angular frontends, **npm** is used for dependency management and running scripts (e.g., `npm install`, `ng serve`, `ng build`).
-*   **Deployment Tools (Optional):** The documentation mentions the potential use of **Docker** for containerization and **CI/CD Tools** (like GitHub Actions or Jenkins) for automating build and test pipelines, particularly for production setups [2].
+*   **Deployment Tools (Optional):** The documentation mentions the potential use of **Docker** for containerization and **CI/CD Tools** (like GitHub Actions or Jenkins) for automating build and test pipelines, particularly for production setups

+---

 ## 2.6 Git Submodule Structure

 The ShoeShow project employs a **Git superproject pattern** to manage its multi-component architecture.
-This means that the main `ShoeShow-E-commerce-Web-Application` repository acts as a superproject that coordinates three independent software components as Git submodules [4].
+This means that the main `ShoeShow-E-commerce-Web-Application` repository acts as a superproject that coordinates three independent software components as Git submodules .
 This approach allows for separate development teams to work on different components while maintaining version consistency across the integrated system.

 The submodules are configured as follows: